SellaRafaeli/jabjs/JabJS-Introduction.md

 #### After-Hooks (reacting to changes in binded elements)
 Sometimes binding your elements to the view is not enough - you want to perform some additional actions whenever they change.
 This is often referred to as [reactive programming](http://en.wikipedia.org/wiki/Reactive_programming).
 For example, consider two input elements binded each to its model, and a third element reflecting some computation on the values of the first two.
 (Say, an input for speed and an input for time, and a third <p> element to display distance covered.)

 After-hooks are used by JabJS by supplying an `afterHook` callback function to the `opts` parameter.
 This callback function is called whenever the element is updated.
+The function is given the element's new value, but that's often not needed.
 For example:

 ```js
 car = {speed: "10", time: "3"};